fortytw2/leaktest/README.md

 Leaktest
 ------

-Refactored, tested variant of the goroutine leak detector found in the `cockroachdb` source tree.
+Refactored, tested variant of the goroutine leak detector found in both `net/http` tests and the `cockroachdb` source tree.

 Takes a snapshot of running goroutines at the start of a test, and at the end -